Xanax: Uses, Withdrawal, and Misconceptions

 Medications Means You Know What it Is

-Another misconception is that because benzodiazepines like Xanax are made in pharmacies, that all medications that look like benzodiazepines must be real.
-Unfortunately, illegal drug manufacturers may attempt to recreate Xanax in a laboratory or even create fake Xanax pills from other materials and sell them on the streets.
+Another misconception is that because benzodiazepines are made in pharmacies, that all medications that look like benzodiazepines must be real.
+Unfortunately, illegal drug manufacturers may attempt to recreate Xanax in a laboratory or even create fake pills from other materials and sell them on the streets.
 This means that a person who purchases Xanax on the street may not know what they’re truly taking.

 What are Xanax Side Effects?